Deewani

-Deewani is an Indian Hindi-language drama television series that airs on Dangal under the banner of Shakuntalam Telefilms and stars Aditi Sanwal, Nitin Goswami and Sehrish Ali.
-It premiered from 18 March 2024 to 14 December 2024.
+Deewani is an Indian Hindi-language drama television series that airs on Dangal under the banner of Shakuntalam Telefilms and stars Aditi Sanwal and Nitin Goswami It premiered from 18 March 2024 to 14 December 2024.

 Plot

 Meera is a teenager who lives with her family in Uttar Pradesh.
 She has a secret crush / obsession with Parth.
 Parth does not know who she is.
 Parth is the son of a famous businessman, Madan Thakur.
 Parth has a bad relationship with his father but is close to his grandma and brother.
 Parth is in love with Payal and Meera looks at Parth as a guide on how to love someone.
 Meera's parents think badly of Parth and advise her to stay away from him.
 Meera and Parth become friends despite her parents's rules.
 Meera helps Parth with his relationship with Payal but discovers Payal is using Parth after she learns about her affair towards her friend, Tharun so she exposes Payal's truth to Parth.

 Parth, after discovering Payal's truth and confronts her at on the terrace of a building and she reveals how she never loved him.
 Due to their altercation, Parth's brother, Garv, accidentally pushes Payal from the terrace which leads to her death.
 To avoid Garv's arrest and the damage to the family’s reputation, Parth takes the blame and is arrested.
 Meera is shocked to learn this but her parents blackmail her and she is sent away to complete her further education.

 Parth is then released from jail after 7 years as Meera has completed her education.
 Parth and Meera meet each other and Meera proposes to Parth.
 He rejects it as he hates love due to the prior incident.
 Meanwhile, Garv falls for Meera as Meera's family and the Thakur family has fixed Garv and Meera's marriage, unaware of the truth.
 Meanwhile, Parth's grandmother and Sheela discover Parth and Meera's relationship.
 Manju also discovers their relationship and exposes them on their wedding day as Garv fights with Parth.
 Meera blames the family members causing Parth's grandmother to suffer a panic attack.
 She then asks Meera to marry Parth and they agree and get married but her family disowns her and doesn't accept Parth, while Sheela doesn't accept Meera and starts to hate her alongside Garv, Manju, Sahil, and Mr. Thakur, Manju's husband, while Madan, Parth's grandmother, Manju's daughter, Pragya, and her husband, Nachiket, support her.
 Sheela and Manju then start to humiliate Meera and Garv decides to take revenge against the couple.